Want to know the basics of web development and design? Awesome…

 Let’s answer all of that in this beginner’s guide to web development and design.

-Okay, first things first, I’m glad you’ve kept reading and that you’ve decided to give web development a try!
+Okay, first things first, we’re glad you’ve kept reading and that you’ve decided to give web development a try!
 Here’s how it’s going to play out:

 Now, how to proceed:

-- While on your 1st read: I recommend you read the entire thing from top to bottom.
-This will give you a good 10,000 feet view of the topic and help you understand the most important parts of it.
+- While on your first read: We recommend you read the entire thing from top to bottom.
+This will give you a good view of the topic and help you understand the most important parts of it.
 It will also provide you with basic tools and methods on how to handle individual tasks.